yash-khanna/project-builder-blog-jdbc-SignUp/README.md

 Remember your client Mr. Alex?

-Well, he loves your work and is back again for your help.
+Well, he loves your work and is back for your help.
 He's reworking on the same project with the help of databases.
 Can you look into his requirements & sort things out?

 ## What Should You Do